davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 Start by downloading a fresh copy of the starter file from the above link.
 Extract `Hwk0_AboutMe.zip`. **Windows users:** remember from Lab that you cannot simply double-click on the zip file to extract it!
 You must right-click on the file, and choose `Extract...`.
 (Mac users: you _can_ simply double-click on the zip file to extract it!)
 Commit this to memory!

-- and open the project in BlueJ, and you should see a single class called `AboutMe` (orange box icon).
-Double click to open the source code editor.
+- Open the project in BlueJ, and you should see a single class called `AboutMe` (orange box icon).

+- Before you do anything else, let's customize your BlueJ environment:

+  - From the `BlueJ` menu on the top, select `Preferences`.
+The `Editor` tab should already be selected.
+Please select the `Display Line Numbers` setting.
+You can also enlarge the font size, so that you code might be easier on the eyes.
+Click OK to exit.
+  - Now click on the `View` menu on the top.
+Please make sure `Show Code Pad` is selected.
+  - Okay, that should be it for now.

+- You should be back to the project overview window that shows the `AboutMe` icon.
+Double-click on the `AboutMe` icon to open the source code editor.
+Verify that the line numbers are showing up to the left margin, and that the font is appropriate.

 - Once you have the editor open, you should see a code block that looks like the following: